cekrem/cekrem.github.io/content/posts/starting-small-with-elm-a-widget-approach.md

         , view = view
         }

-{-| For now I either render Testemonials (the carousel) or nothing, but this could easily grow to view other things on other routes.
+{- For now I either render Testimonials (the carousel) or nothing, but this could easily grow to view other things on other routes.

 Perhaps the "Subscribe" input/form could be Elm?

 -}
 type Model
-    = Testemonials Testemonials.Model
+    = Testimonials Testimonials.Model
     | None

 init : String -> ( Model, Cmd Msg )
 init path =
-    -- in effect: show testemonials for "/" and "/hire" routes, and for this very post if Testemonials.showForPath path then
+    -- in effect: show testimonials for "/" and "/hire" routes, and for this very post if Testimonials.showForPath path then
-        Testemonials.init ()
+        Testimonials.init ()
-            -- Map the Testemonials specific model and commands to match the Main ones
+            -- Map the Testimonials specific model and commands to match the Main ones
-            |> Tuple.mapBoth Testemonials (Cmd.map TestemonialsMsg)
+            |> Tuple.mapBoth Testimonials (Cmd.map TestimonialsMsg)
     else
         ( None, Cmd.none )
 ```